aimeele97/cyclistic_customer_behavior_analysis/README.md

   ![alt text](img/image-3.png)

-### **Category 2: Most popular bike types for casual users and members
+### Category 2: Most popular bike types for casual users and members

 - **Main insight 1:** Electric bikes are the preferred choice for both casual and member riders, accounting for the majority of rides.
 This preference indicates a general trend toward convenience and ease of use, especially for longer rides or more demanding terrain.

+- **Main insight 2:** Classic bikes are the second most popular bike type, exhibiting ride patterns similar to those of electric bikes.

-- **Main insight 2:** While electric bikes dominate both groups, electric scooters are more popular among casual riders than members.
-This suggests that casual riders are more likely to opt for a faster, smaller, and more convenient mode of transportation for shorter, leisure-focused rides.
+- **Main insight 3:** While electric bikes and classic bikes are the most popular among member riders, electric scooters are favored by casual riders, though they account for only 2.44% of total rides last year.
+This suggests that casual riders prefer faster, smaller, and more convenient transportation options for shorter, leisure-focused trips.

-- **Main insight 3:** Classic bikes account for a smaller but still significant proportion of rides, with a higher preference among members.
-This may suggest that members use classic bikes for more routine, practical commuting, whereas casual riders prefer the electric bike or scooter for recreational use.

-- **Main insight 4:** The higher frequency of electric bike usage among both groups emphasizes an opportunity to focus on electric bike offerings in marketing and promotional campaigns, as it appeals to both casual and member riders.

    <img src="img/image-4.png" alt="alt text" width="350" height="650"/>